-This measure assesses the percentage of ED visits for members 18 years of age and older with a principal diagnosis of alcohol or other drug (AOD) dependence, who had a follow up visit for AOD within 30 days of the ED visit.
+This measure assesses the percentage of ED visits for members, ages 18 years and older, with a principal diagnosis of alcohol or other drug (AOD) dependence, who had a follow up visit for AOD dependence within 30 days of the ED visit.

-The denominator for this measure is an ED visit with a principal diagnosis of AOD, on or between, January 1 and December 1 of the measurement year, and is based on ED visits, not on members.
-The denominator excludes ED visits followed by an admission to an acute or nonacute inpatient care setting on the date of the ED visit or within 30 days after the ED visit, regardless of principal diagnosis for the admission.
-The numerator includes members with a follow-up visit with any practitioner, with a principal diagnosis of AOD, within 30 days after the ED visit, including visits that occur on the date of the ED visit.
+The denominator for this measure is an ED visit with a principal diagnosis of AOD dependence on or between January 1 and December 1 of the measurement year and is based on ED visits, not on members.
+The denominator excludes ED visits followed by an admission to an acute or nonacute inpatient care setting on the date of the ED visit or within 30 days after the ED visit regardless of principal diagnosis for the admission.
+The numerator includes members with a follow-up visit with any practitioner, with a principal diagnosis of AOD dependence, within 30 days after the ED visit, including visits that occur on the date of the ED visit.

-Follow-Up After discharge from the Emergency Department for Mental Health.
+Follow-Up After Discharge from the Emergency Department for Mental Health